dimashefchik/file_deleter/readme.txt

 All files created more than 'days' ago will be deleted.
-Specify the path to the required folders in the array ' folders ' .
+Specify the path to the required folders in the ' folders ' .